 Most strategic alliances are not accustomed to the idea of sharing their lists and will therefore be happy with just a few bucks.
 But the added advantage is that, since you know from where these lists originate, you'll have a better handle on the quality (i.e., the psychographic element) of the recipients.

 As far as email and privacy are concerned, info-networking doesn't mean that there has to be an actual mailing list exchange.
-You can swap ezine ads, solo ad mailings or exclusive special offers endorsed by each list owner.
+You can swap ezine ads, solo ad mailings, or exclusive special offers endorsed by each list owner.

 For instance, mail directed to the public usually results with less than 5% in response, while direct mail to a predetermined demographic will likely produce more.
 But if your free report is used in your campaign, and if your goal is only to generate leads and not sales, your response rate will be a lot higher.

 Auto-networking is the process of creating referral-sources that automatically supply you with good quality leads, automatically, without you having to lift a finger.
-Things like brochure stands, posters, flyers, coupons and business cards can be placed at the offices of potential referral-sources.
+Things like brochure stands, posters, flyers, coupons, and business cards can be placed at the offices of potential referral-sources.

 Again, I hate networking, especially when I have to work for them (or, in other words, nurture them).
 So auto-networking doesn't mean to give out cards to a possible referral-source and then hoping it will produce something in return.
-It means setting up a system between both of you where, since you are both catering to a same market, you have made an arrangement to constantly supply each other with collateral materials, leads and information.
+It means setting up a system between both of you where, since you are both catering to the same market, you have made an arrangement to constantly supply each other with collateral materials, leads, and information.

 Coupons were made up and handed out by the restaurant's waiters and waitresses along with their clients' food tabs.
-They offered a 5% percent discount on dry-cleaning services and the coupons could be accumulated up to a maximum of 25% — of course, they were valid for a limited time only.
+They offered a 5% percent discount on dry cleaning services and the coupons could be accumulated up to a maximum of 25% — of course, they were valid for a limited time only.

-In return, the drycleaner handed out coupons (clipped to their clients' garment bags) offering a free appetizer or dessert at that particular restaurant — good for one per person per lunch — with every load of $30 worth of dry-cleaning.
+In return, the dry cleaner handed out coupons (clipped to their clients' garment bags) offering a free appetizer or dessert at that particular restaurant — good for one per person per lunch — with every load of $30 worth of dry cleaning.

 But it didn't stop there.

-They exchanged posters, flyers, coupons and printed materials (such as the restaurant's menu and the drycleaner's brochure, which were both left on each other's counters).
+They exchanged posters, flyers, coupons, and printed materials (such as the restaurant's menu and the dry cleaner's brochure, which were both left on each other's counters).
 They also marketed the campaign under the banner of:

 By the way, I must take a moment to ask you a question. (“Here he comes with another pop quiz,” you say.)
-In the previous example, particularly in the marketing approach the drycleaner and restaurant took, were included some other commandments.
+In the previous example, particularly in the marketing approach that the dry cleaner and restaurant took, were included some other commandments.
 Can you guess what they are?
 The obvious ones are hard to miss.
 They both carried the trademark symbols, indicated that they specialized in one area, and had taglines added to their names.

 Another form of auto-networking is, as the saying goes, “You can't teach an old dog a new trick, but you can surely teach a new dog an old trick!”